-Operating cash flows from continuing operations were approximately \$2.0 billion for 2010, an increase of \$296 million, or 17% as compared to 2009.
-The increase in operating cash flow was primarily attributable to the increase in earnings in 2010 as compared to 2009.
-Partially offsetting this benefit was an investment in trade accounts receivable, inventories and accounts payable which in the aggregate used \$195 million of operating cash flows during 2010 as compared to contributing \$214 million in operating cash flows during 2009.
-The increased use of cash reflects increased inventory and accounts receivable levels, partially offset by increased accounts payable levels, associated with increased business activity.
+Operating cash flows from continuing operations were \$2.7 billion for 2011, an increase of \$713 million, or 35% as compared to 2010.
+The increase in operating cash flows was primarily attributable to the increase in earnings in 2011 as compared to 2010.
+In addition, trade accounts receivable, inventories and accounts payable in the aggregate contributed \$63 million of operating cash flows during 2011 as compared to using \$195 million in operating cash flows during 2010.

 In connection with the Company's restructuring activities, the Company records appropriate accruals for the costs of closing facilities, severing personnel and, in connection with acquisitions, integrating the acquired businesses into existing Company operations.
 Cash flows from operating activities are reduced by the amounts expended against the various accruals established in connection with these activities.
+During 2012, the Company paid \$140 million related to its 2012 and 2011 restructuring activities.
 During 2011, the Company paid approximately \$49 million related to its 2011 restructuring activities.
-During 2010, the Company paid approximately \$110 million related to its 2009 restructuring activities.
-The Company anticipates cash payments of approximately \$124 million during 2012 related to its 2011 restructuring activities.
-Please refer to Note 18 to the Consolidated Financial Statements for additional information about these expenditures.
+The Company anticipates cash payments of approximately \$94 million during 2013 related to its 2012 restructuring activities.
+Please refer to Note 14 to the Consolidated Financial Statements for additional information about these expenditures.